mjem/Factorio-Splatter-Guard-Continued/README.md

-# Factorio-Splatter-Guard
+# Factorio-Splatter-Guard-Continued

+This is a continuation of the Splatter Guard mod by muppet9010, adapted for Factorio v2.0.

-Stops you being splattered by trains.
+A mod to stop you from being splattered by trains.

 ![Splatter Guard Demo](https://media.giphy.com/media/5t5UYRllMIy0jMugxT/giphy.gif)